MicrosoftDocs/azure-dev-docs/java/java-sdk-azure-security-samples.md

 ms.devlang: java
 ms.service: multiple
-ms.custom: seo-java-july2019
+ms.custom: seo-java-july2019, seo-java-august2019
 ---

-# Java samples for Azure Active Directory
+# Java source samples for Azure Active Directory

 The following table links to Java source you can use to access and work with Azure Active Directory(AD) in your apps.